orelbn/orelbn/README.md

 ### Hi there 👋

 My name is Orel, I am a computer science student at the University of British Columbia in the BCS program.
 I have a bachelor's degree in Criminology from Simon Fraser University.
-I am relatively new to programming and computer science, but learning very fast!
-My current interests are CyberSecurity and Full Stack Development.
+My prior experience has instilled a strong foundation in problem-solving and critical thinking, which I have leveraged in my swift progress in computer science.
+My current focus is on CyberSecurity and Full Stack Development, as they align with my passion for technology and drive to make a positive impact in the field.

 Feel free to reachout to me on linkedin: